-A student who is on Academic Probation shall be dismissed from the College if the student earns, in letter grade classes (A, B, C, D and F), a grade point average of less than 2.0 in the next two terms of enrollment (District Policy 6050.402).
+A student who is on Academic Probation twice shall be academically dismissed from the College if the student earns, in letter grade classes (A, B, C, D and F), a grade point average of less than 2.0.
+(District Policy 6050.402).